 Charmaine Jackson Krupka, MSN'11, is a nurse practitioner at Saint Thomas Medical Partners' Holy Family Health Center in Nashville (2020).

-Susie Leming-Lee, MSN’90, DNP’11, received VUSN's Daisy Award for Small Group Facilitator at the DNP Level in June 2020.
-She was co-guest editor for the March 2019 issue of Nursing Clinics , in which she was also published.
+Susie Leming-Lee, MSN'90, DNP'11, was elected to the Tennessee Nurses Association's Nominating Committee in November for 2023-2024.
+She was promoted to associate professor at VUSN in June 2021 and co-authored "Implementing Screening for Social Determinants of Health Using the Core 5 Screening Tool," published in BMJ Open Quality in September.
+She received VUSN's DAISY Award for Small Group Facilitator at the DNP Level in June 2020.
+Susie was guest co-editor for the March 2019 issue of Nursing Clinics , in which she was also published.
 In 2018, she received the VUSN Tradition Meets Innovation Award for Faculty and the March of Dimes Tennessee Chapter Quality and Risk Management Nurse of the Year Award.
-Susie accepted the VUSN Tradition Meets Innovation Award for Faculty and the Dean Colleen Conway-Welch Award from DNP students, both in 2016.
+Susie accepted the VUSN Tradition Meets Innovation Award for Faculty and the Dean Colleen Conway-Welch Award from Doctor of Nursing Practice students, both in 2016.

-Jocelyn Stauffer McGuire, MSN’11, is a nurse practitioner at Middle Tennessee Neurology Associates, caring for adult and adolescent patients with stroke, seizures, dementia, Parkinson's, multiple sclerosis, headache/migraine, neuropathy and other related issues (2017).
+Jocelyn Stauffer McGuire, MSN'11, is a nurse practitioner at Middle Tennessee Neurology Associates in Hermitage, caring for adult and adolescent patients with stroke, seizures, dementia, Parkinson's, multiple sclerosis, headache/migraine, neuropathy and other related issues (2017).

 Kate McReynolds, MSN'11, was featured on the Vanderbilt University Medical Center's website in its Advanced Practice Provider Spotlight.
 She is a nurse practitioner at the Vanderbilt Hereditary Cancer Clinic (2017).